SAP-archive/teched2020-DAT163/exercises/ex0/README.md

-# Level 1 Heading
+# Objective

 As a Data Steward. you need to understand and gain insight into your data.
-After profiling and reviewing the profiling results you will be able to add a glossary term to columns in your dataset as well as rate and comment on the dataset.
+After profiling and reviewing the profiling results you will be able to add a glossary term to a column in your dataset as well as rate and comment on the dataset.

 In this exercise, you will upload datasets, profile the data, rate dataset, create a relationship with data and a glossary term

-## Level 2 Heading
+## Log Into SAP Data Intelligence

 After completing these steps you will have logged into SAP Data Intellegence